 Feedback doesn’t just help with current clients.
-When you solicit VOC feedback on completed projects, you make it possible to make changes in the process that will improve your performance for future clients.
+When you solicit VOC feedback on completed projects, you make it possible to improve your performance for future clients.
 Not only that but when you take the time to truly listen to clients, you may increase the possibility of referrals.

-We had one client who received a score slightly below “met expectations,” with regards to budget and billing from a $1 million per year client.
-After having a conversation, they learned their client did not like to deal with minor change orders.
+Client Savvy recently had one client who received a score slightly below “met expectations,” with regards to budget and billing from a $1 million per year client.
+After having a conversation, they learned that their client did not like to deal with minor change orders.
 They created a real hassle to get them approved.
 After a conversation, they were able to add a $100,000 contingency on every project to avoid ever sending the client a change order.

-Their client was happy to not have to deal with change orders and our client had more profitable projects.
+Their client was happy to not have to deal with change orders and resulted in more profitable projects.
 They also began asking other clients if they’d be amenable to adding a contingency to the bid to avoid change orders.
 A “win-win” for all parties.